pika/pika/docs/examples/tls_mutual_authentication.rst

 =============================
 This examples demonstrates a TLS session with RabbitMQ using mutual authentication.

-It was tested against RabbitMQ 3.6.0, using pre-release pika v 0.10.1.
+It was tested against RabbitMQ 3.6.10, using Python 3.6.1 and pre-release Pika `0.11.0`

 Note the use of `ssl_version=ssl.PROTOCOL_TLSv1`.
 The recent verions of RabbitMQ disable older versions of SSL due to security vulnerabilities.